 Many times I have come across sayings that go “Cats are good for your heart” and I am thinking “What in the world is the person who wrote this talking about?
 Good for the heart?
 My cats give me a mini heart attack every time one of them decides to go missing!”
 It doesn’t matter if I know the windows and doors are closed because there is always that remote possibility that the cat was able to sneak out through the smallest of openings.

-After realizing that one of the cats is missing, my first order of business is to check that all the openings to the outside are secure.
-After that I begin the process of looking for my cat who has disappeared IN my house!
+After the realisation that my cat disappeared in my house, my first order of business is to check that all the openings to the outside are secure.
+After that I begin the process of looking for the cat.
 “How hard can that be?” says a non-cat person and I stare at him in disbelief for even asking that question!

 How To Find Your Missing Cat